-Webhooks have become an essential tool for modern applications, enabling real-time communication between systems and automating workflows.
+Webhooks have become an essential tool for modern applications, enabling real-time communication between systems and streamlining workflows.
 However, managing webhooks effectively can be challenging without the right strategies in place.
 Poor webhook management can lead to missed events, security vulnerabilities, and performance issues.
 To help you get the most out of your webhook integrations, we’ve compiled the top 5 best practices for webhook management.

 Whether you’re a developer integrating webhooks into your application or a business owner relying on them for critical operations, these tips will ensure your webhooks are reliable, secure, and efficient.